 The Ministry of Children and Family Development (MCFD) is accountable for providing quality services and programs to improve and support positive outcomes for children, youth and families.

 Quality Assurance is a key legislated responsibility of the “Director” under the Child, Family and Community Service Act in the Office of the Provincial Director.
-As part of the ministry’s public accountability, quality assurance plays a critical role to oversee, support and report out publicly on the quality of practice to support effective services to our clients.
-The Ministry’s quality assurance activities include:
+As part of the ministry’s public accountability, quality assurance plays a critical role to oversee, support and report out publicly on the quality of practice to support.

-Case reviews examine and learn from the facts surrounding a child’s death or critical injury to improve policy, service delivery and practice.
-Case reviews include a summary of the family’s involvement with the Ministry or other service provider, an analysis of the information, findings and a written report.
-Case reviews may result in action plans to address practice issues that have been identified.
+Child and Family Practice Reviews (formerly Case Review) examine and learn from the facts surrounding a child’s death or critical injury to improve policy, service delivery and practice.
+Child and Family Practice Reviews include a summary of the family’s involvement with the Ministry, Indigenous Child and Family Service Agency formerly Delegated Aboriginal Agency or other service provider, an analysis of the information, findings and a written report.
+Child and Family Practice Reviews may result in action plans to address practice issues that have been identified.

-Practice audits ensure that the ministry and Delegated Aboriginal Agencies are complying with the ministry’s standards of practice.
-Each Ministry Service Delivery Area and each Delegated Aboriginal Agencies receives a full audit every three years.
+Practice audits ensure that the ministry and Indigenous Child and Family Service Agency formerly Delegated Aboriginal Agencies are complying with the ministry’s standards of practice.
 Audits are conducted by the Provincial Director of Child welfare using standardized methodologies, procedures and tools.